CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 srun myprog -i input -o output
 ```

-For hybrid applications, one should use `OMP_PLACES` and
+For hybrid applications, one should use
-`OMP_PROC_BIND` OpenMP runtime environment variables for obtaining
+`OMP_PROC_BIND` OpenMP runtime environment variable for
-optimum placement of OpenMP threads.
+laceming the OpenMP threads.
 As an example, in order to run
 one MPI tasks per NUMA domain and one OpenMP thread per L3cache one
 can set